-The Department of Alternative Energy Development and Efficiency (DEDE), is currently in the process of preparing the new draft of Alternative Energy Development Plan (AEDP 2015) by increasing the proportion of electricity generation from renewable energy from the original plan of 20 percent to 40 percent, resulting in an increase in the total electricity capacity at the end of year 2039 plan of 37,202 megawatts from the previous plan of 17,500 megawatts, as well as reducing the proportion of ethanol consumption within year 2036 from 11.3 million liters per day to 7 million liters per day and reducing the proportion of bio-diesel consumption from 14 million liters per day to 7 million liters per day.
-Nonetheless, the short-term and long-term directions must be taken into consideration, by which the oil price in the short-term is still at low level which can be an obstacle to bio-fuel promotion, while future automobile industry is moving toward the electric vehicle or EV, which may change the proportion of different car types.
+The Department of Alternative Energy Development and Efficiency (DEDE), is currently in the process of preparing the new draft of Alternative Energy Development Plan (AEDP 2015) by increasing the proportion of electricity generation from renewable energy from 20 percent of the original plan to 40 percent, resulting in an increase of the total electricity capacity at the end of year 2039 plan to 37,202 megawatt from the original plan of 17,500 megawatt, as well as reducing the proportion of ethanol consumption within year 2036 from 11.3 million liters per day to 7 million liters per day and reducing the proportion of bio-diesel consumption from 14 million liters per day to 7 million liters per day.
+Nonetheless, the short-term and long-term directions must be taken into consideration, by which the oil price in the short-term is still at low level which can be an obstacle to bio-fuel promotion, while the future automobile industry is moving toward to electric vehicle or EV, which may change the proportion of different car types.

-Fuel Type Consumption Consumption Proportion Original Plan : AEDP 2015 New Draft of AEDP (1) Ethanol 11.3 million liters/day 7 million liters/day (2) Bio-Diesel 14 million liters/day 7 million liters/day (3) CBG (Compress Bio-methane Gas) 4,800 tons/day 3,300 tons/day
+Fuel Type Consumption Proportion Original Plan : AEDP 2015 New Draft of AEDP (1) Ethanol 11.3 million liters/day 7 million liters/day (2) Bio-Diesel 14 million liters/day 7 million liters/day (3) CBG (Compress Bio-methane Gas) 4,800 tons/day 3,300 tons/day